troy-lab/pipeline/index.md

 Thank you also to Dr. Dali Sun for your support of this project.

-Thank you to NDSU's Coatings and Polymeric Materials department.
+Thank you to the Electrical & Computer Engineering department and the Coatings and Polymeric Materials department at NDSU for supporting this project.

 For more information, please visit the following: